Industry Specification Group (ISG) Securing Artificial Intelligence (SAI) Activity Report 2022

-Developing technical specifications that mitigate against threats arising from the deployment of AI, and threats to AI systems, from both other AIs, and from conventional sources.
+Developing technical specifications that mitigate against threats arising from the deployment of Artificial Intelligence (AI) and threats to AI systems, both from other AIs and from conventional sources.

-Autonomous mechanical and computing entities may make decisions that act against the relying parties, either by design or as a result of malicious intent.
+Autonomous mechanical and computing entities may make decisions that act against the relying parties, either by design or as the result of malicious intent.

 The primary responsibility of our Industry Specification Group on Securing Artificial Intelligence (ISG SAI) is to develop technical specifications that mitigate against threats arising from the deployment of AI – and threats to AI systems – from both other AIs and from conventional sources.
-As a pre-standardization activity, the group’s work is intended to frame the security concerns arising from AI, and to build the foundation of a longer-term response to the threats to AI in sponsoring the future development of normative technical specifications.
+The group’s work is intended to frame the security concerns arising from AI.
+It will also build the foundations of a longer-term response to the threats to AI in sponsoring the future development of normative technical specifications.

 The work of ISG SAI notably addresses these aspects of AI in the standards domain:

-ISG SAI aims to develop technical knowledge that acts as a baseline in ensuring that AI systems are secure.
+ISG SAI aims to develop technical standards and reports that act as a baseline in ensuring that AI systems are secure.
 Stakeholders impacted by the activity of the group include end users, manufacturers, operators and governments.